-Administrative Expenses-Administrative expenses, which are paid by the Plan, represent administrative and investment manager fees charged by Fidelity, accountant fees, and recordkeeping fees charged by FIIOC.
+Administrative Expenses-Administrative expenses, which are paid by the Plan, represent administrative and investment management fees charged by Fidelity, accountant and audit fees, and recordkeeping fees charged by FIIOC.
 Brokerage and other investment fees are included as a reduction of the investment return for such investments.
 United performs certain reporting and supervisory functions for the Plan without charge.

 Payment of Benefits-Benefit payments to participants are recorded upon distribution.
-There were no amounts allocated to accounts of persons who had elected to withdraw from the Plan but have not yet been paid at December 31, 2006 and 2005.
+There were no amounts allocated to accounts of persons who had elected to withdraw from the Plan but have not yet been paid at December 31, 2007 and 2006.